stripe/stripe-android/stripecardscan/README.md

 Note: Your app does not have to be written in kotlin to integrate this library, but must be able to depend on kotlin functionality.

+# Example
+See the `stripecardscan-example` directory for an example application that you can try for yourself!

 # Integration
 * In app/build.gradle, add these dependencies:
     ```gradle